SQLMesh macros

 The second argument number -> number

-in the Python example.
+in a Python for

 The right side of the arrow specifies what should be done to each item in the list. number -> number